Glusk/srp6-variables/README.md

 ### Client side authentication

-This example is based on the optimized message ordering [1]:
+This example is based on the optimized message ordering, as described [here][1]:

 First, client sends his or her username (`I`) to the server.